akki541/Retro_Casio/Calculator_UI-main/README.md

 Liked the project?
 Just give it a star ⭐️ and spread the word!

 ## Credits
-© Shubham Kumar Singh | 2021
+© Akhilesh Yelamali | 2024